SoftwareAG/c8y-docs/src/render/guides/concepts/realtime/using-epl.html.md

 * *m.source* is a placeholder for the ID of the heating that should be triggered.

-* The params field (the last field) defines the nested content of the operation a "c8y_Relay" that has relayState set to "CLOSED"; note the top-level fields must be dictionary&lt;string, any&gt;, thus the use of the `<any>` cast operations.
+* The *params* field (the last field) defines the nested content of the operation.
+In this example we are createing a "c8y_Relay" operation and setting the relayState to "CLOSED"; note the top-level fields must be dictionary&lt;string, any&gt;, thus the use of the `<any>` cast operation.

 ### How can I query data from EPL?